Helmets and antilock brakes make riding less dangerous.

 Motorcycle helmet use

 Motorcycle helmet laws vary widely among the states and have changed a lot in the past half a century.
 Currently, 19 states and the District of Columbia have laws requiring all motorcyclists to wear a helmet, known as universal helmet laws.
 Laws requiring only some motorcyclists to wear a helmet are in place in 28 states.
-There is no motorcycle helmet use law in 3 states (Illinois, Iowa, and New Hampshire).
+There is no motorcycle helmet use law in three states (Illinois, Iowa and New Hampshire).

 In the past, many more states had universal helmet laws, thanks to pressure from the federal government.
 In 1967, states were required to enact helmet use laws in order to qualify for certain federal safety programs and highway construction funds.
 The federal incentive worked.
 By the early 1970s, almost all the states had universal motorcycle helmet laws.
 However, in 1976, states successfully lobbied Congress to stop the Department of Transportation from assessing financial penalties on states without helmet laws.